Orcas in Iceland – Where and When Can You see Killer Whales in Iceland

 When is the Best Time to see Orcas in Iceland

 As we are dealing with nature and wild animals, we cannot predict orca sightings for the future.
-We recommend to regularly check our facebook page or whale diaries where we share photos of our whale sightings.
+We recommend to regularly check our facebook page or whale sighting page where we share more details and photos of the species we see on our tours.
 Plus, Láki Tours operates whale watching tours in Snaefellsnes already for many years so we can share with you our experiences from the last seasons.

 December and March have proven to be the best months for watching orcas in Iceland during winter.
 In winter, our whale watching tour is operated from Grundarfjordur.
 Not only the orcas are a great photo motif on our tours but also the magnificient view on Kirkjufell.
 Seeing the most famous mountain of Iceland from the ocean provides an unusual photography opportunity.